prerender/prerender/README.md

 #### followRedirects

-By default, we don't follow redirects so you can be alerted of any changes in URLs to update your crawling data.
+By default, we don't follow 301 redirects on the initial request so you can be alerted of any changes in URLs to update your crawling data.
 If you want us to follow redirects instead, you can pass this parameter.

 ```
 http://localhost:3000/render?followRedirects=true&url=https://www.example.com/